Treatment Summary

 Last updated 2015 - currently undergoing updates / revisions - released soon after release of Xiaflex (limited Xiaflex data available at that point) and prior to release of 2nd generation traction devices (e.g. RestoreX)

-Notes - This guideline is published by the leading society for Urologists and is performed in a rigorous manner.
+Notes - This guideline is published by the leading society for urologists and is performed in a rigorous manner.

 Diagnosis